China is the world's most populous country, with a continuous culture stretching back nearly 4,000 years.

 Many of the elements that make up the foundation of the modern world originated in China, including paper, gunpowder, credit banking, the compass and paper money.

-After stagnating for more than two decades under the rigid authoritarianism of early communist rule under its late leader, Chairman Mao, China China profilenow has the world's fastest-growing economy and is undergoing what has been described as a second industrial revolution.
+China stagnated for more than two decades under the rigid authoritarianism of early communist rule and its late leader, Chairman Mao.
+But China now has the world's fastest-growing economy and is undergoing what has been described as a second industrial revolution.

 It has also launched an ambitious space exploration programme, involving plans to set up a space station by 2020.